Matrix-product operator dualities in integrable lattice models: Case study 1: the cluster entangler applied to the XXZ chain

-We take periodic boundary conditions, identifying site indices $j$ with $j+L$.
+We take periodic boundary conditions, identifying site indices $j$ with $j+\ell$.
 This is a Clifford transformation that acts as $U_c Z_j U_c^\dagger = Z_j$ and $U_c X_j U_c^\dagger = Z_{j-1}X_jZ_{j+1}$.
 Hence, it transforms the trivial paramagnet $\mathbf{H}_0=-\sum_j X_j$ to $\mathbf{H}_{\mathrm{cluster}}=-\sum_j Z_{j-1}X_jZ_{j+1}$.

-Of course, we can use it to transform any integrable model.
+Of course, we can use $U_c$ to transform any integrable model.
 For definiteness, we consider the XXZ spin chain introduced above, giving

-For $\Delta<1$, this model is at a transition between two distinct ferromagnetically ordered phases \cite{Sachdev11}, where the ground state is also an SPT for the unbroken symmetry group \cite{Verresen17,Rey25}.
+For $\Delta<1$, this model is at a transition between two distinct symmetry-broken phases \cite{Sachdev11}, where the ground state is also an SPT for the unbroken symmetry group \cite{Verresen17,Rey25}.
 In particular, in the absence of an external field, the XXZ chain has symmetries $\prod_j Z_j$, $\prod_j X_j$ along with time-reversal.
 The latter acts as complex conjugation, $\mathcal{K}$, in the $Z$ basis.
-Perturbing $\mathbf{H}_{\mathrm{XXZ}}$ with $\delta(X_j X_{j+1}-Y_jY_{j+1})$ takes us to an $X$ or $Y$ ordered ferromagnetic phase for $\delta>0$ and $\delta<0$ respectively.
-Applying the entangler, the $X$-ferromagnet transforms to a state with long-range order in $Z_{j-1}X_jZ_{j+1}$.
+Perturbing $\mathbf{H}_{\mathrm{XXZ}}$ with $\delta(X_j X_{j+1}-Y_jY_{j+1})$ takes us to an $X$ or $Y$ ordered antiferromagnetic phase for $\delta>0$ and $\delta<0$ respectively.
+Applying the entangler, the $X$-antiferromagnet transforms to a state with long-range order in $Z_{j-1}X_jZ_{j+1}$.
 This implies symmetry fractionalisation of the preserved $\prod_j X_j$ and $\mathcal{K}$ symmetries.
 This is in line with our motivation of using dualities to construct integrable transitions between SPT phases.

-The transformation $U^{}_c$ is itself an MPU with the following decomposition\footnote{From this point on, following the conventions of the MPO literature, we read the virtual indices of the MPO tensors from right to left, and not from left to right.} of its square
+The transformation $U^{}_c$ is itself an MPU with MPU tensors\footnote{From this point on, following the conventions of the MPO literature, we read the virtual indices of the MPO tensors from right to left, and not from left to right.} given by

+It is straightforward to check that its square admits the following decomposition\footnote{We use bold lines to indicate the larger bond Hilbert space here.} \cite{Sahinoglu18}: